kaunteya/ProgressKit/README.md

 ![Spinner](/Images/Spinner.gif)

 # Determinate Progress
-Determinate progress views can be used for tasks whos progress can be seen and determined gradually.
+Determinate progress views can be used for tasks whos progress can be seen and determined.

 ## Circular Progress
 ![Circular Progress](/Images/CircularProgress.png)